kennyputman/JPaint/README.md

 [Github link](https://github.com/kennyputman/JPaint)

 ## Missing Features and Known Bugs
-- Shape selection does not include a visible bounding box.
+- The outline for shape selection on the triangle does not have a functioning margin yet.
+Will implement a transform algorithm in sprint 3.

 ## Design Patterns